turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_channel.md

   not apply_to_all_regions;
 ```

-### Get advance event selector details of each channel
+### Get advanced event selector details of each channel

 ```sql
 select